Skip to main content Skip to main navigation Skip to search

 The project assessed existing available information on three sectors: privately managed native forests, planted farm forestry, and native forests managed by Indigenous peoples.

-The Farm forestry sector report is one of three reports developed as part of this project, with separate reports for each of privately managed native forestry and Indigenous forestry forthcoming.
+The Private native forestry sector report and Farm forestry sector report are two of three reports developed as part of this project, with the report for Indigenous forestry forthcoming.

-Forest inventory for private native forestry, farm forestry and Indigenous forestry: Farm forestry sector report
+Forest inventory for private native forestry, farm forestry and Indigenous forestry: Private native forestry sector report [6 MB]

 Publication date: 06 April 2022

-The Farm forestry sector report delivers an improved understanding of Australia’s planted farm forestry resource, through identification, compilation and validation of existing available inventory data as collected by various programs over time.
+The Farm forestry sector report [3.4 MB] delivers an improved understanding of Australia’s planted farm forestry resource.
+This was realised through the identification, compilation and validation of existing available inventory data as collected by various programs over time.
 A complete inventory of Australia’s current farm forestry estate was not undertaken in this project.

 A total of 73,400 hectares of farm forestry in Australia was identified in 40 historical datasets, representing about 3,000 landholders.
 Farm forestry occurs in all Australian states, and in 10 of the 11 Regional Forestry Hubs (no farm forestry was identified in the Northern Territory), with most of the area identified (62%) being in Tasmania.